 About Heath

-In her current work, Heath explores moral cognitive and social health processes and the centrality of self-control in them.
-Her research demonstrates that high self-control is associated with less moral temptation and with diverse, often countervailing moral concerns, such as avoiding harm and maximizing outcomes.
-Her work also highlights that people appear to understand the importance of self-control for cooperation and therefore make inferences about others' self-control abilities to inform attributions of morality and trustworthiness.
-Heath also examines how childhood environments affect later individual and social well-being, such as moral dilemma judgments.
+In her current work, Heath explores moral and social cognitive processes and the centrality of self-control in them.
+Her research demonstrates that high self-control is associated with less moral temptation and with variegated, often countervailing moral concerns, such as avoiding harm and maximizing outcomes.
+Her work also highlights that people appear to understand the importance of self-control for cooperation and therefore make inferences about others' self-control abilities to inform attributions of morality and to drive cooperative behaviors.
+Heath also examines how childhood environments affect later moral character, cooperation, and decision making, such as moral dilemma judgments.